Nebraska's Capital City

 Speaking of gardens, the Maxwell Arboretum Collections on the East Campus of the University of Nebraska have their beginnings in tree plantings from the 1940s.
 The area was formally declared an arboretum by the university in 1969.
 This five-acre arboretum has the greatest diversity of plant species on the campuses and now includes specialized collections of trees, shrubs, vines, perennial plants, and a sunny open prairie.
 The centerpiece of the arboretum is a group of mature oak trees, though younger trees are nearby to ensure the wooded area can continue throughout the 21st century.
 The hosta collection contains over 80 different cultivars of this shade plant, which range from tiny dwarfs to giant-leaved varieties.
 I hope the staff avoids the problem I have with hosta in my home garden, where the rabbits eat the blossoms just as they open.
 In addition to all the shady areas, there is an open prairie with mown paths to wander through the big bluestem and Indian grass that once covered the Great Plains.
 And if you come in April or May, be sure to visit the Flack Lilac Collection, not only for the beauty of the flowers in colors from nearly blue to pink, but also for the fragrance: it’s hard to beat being surrounded by lilacs in spring.

 I think it’s time to hunt for dinner now.
 We can’t go to the Tastee Inn & Out, because it closed at the beginning of 2014.
 The restaurant opened in 1948 and was famous for its loose hamburger meat sandwiches, like we had at Mr. Dan's Sandwich Shop in Newton, Iowa, and for the onion chips.
 Onion chips are individual layers of an onion cut into about quarters, instead of sliced across the onion into rings.
 And of course, battered and deep fried.
 The Tastee Inn had a couple of other innovations that never really made it in the fast food industry.
 First, the drive-thru lane was on the passenger side for cars, so drivers had to lean way over to reach it.
 Second, orders were sent from the drive-thru in a pneumatic tube system like banks sometimes used.
 And then, the food came back from the kitchen on a gravity-driven conveyor system.
-Too bad we missed that unique bit of history, but their Facebook page is still up for some memories.
+Too bad we missed that unique bit of history.

 We could try Major's Café, located in south Lincoln since 1933.
 Major’s serves breakfast all day, catfish, chicken fried steak, real mashed potatoes, and other comfort style food.
 Or, there’s Lee's, which also serves homestyle cooking.
 Lee’s has been serving since 1946, and the interior still looks old.
 Their specialties are southern friend chicken, chicken pot pie, and chicken gravy on the mashed potatoes.
 And, sometimes you are serenaded with live piano music.
 Instead, I’m stopping at Merle's, a steakhouse west of downtown on US-6.
 Merle’s has been here since 1959, though the building has been a restaurant since at least the early 1920s.
 They hand cut their own steaks, and serve burgers, fish, and chicken too.
 I’m rather fond of catfish, so I may try that and the famous curly fries that come all fried together in a kind of loaf.